 One screener that meets the above criteria is EarlyBird© Education Screener, developed and validated at Boston Children’s Hospital in partnership with faculty at the Florida Center for Reading Research and has been previously piloted in Maine Schools.
 For additional explanation of this screener being used in a Maine school consider looking at the RSU 11 case study.

-For more information or to submit your SAU's evidence document, please contact Anne-Marie Adamson at email@example.com.
+To be considered for reimbursement, completed evidence documents and associated information must be submitted by May 15, 2024.
+For more information or to submit your SAU's evidence document, please contact Dee Saucier at email@example.com or Anne-Marie Adamson at firstname.lastname@example.org.